With all that is going on in the market today, my next few posts will focus on ways to help you “weather the storm”.

-History has shown that typically over the long-term growth oriented assets have out performed income oriented assets regarding the total return of the investment.
-However history has also shown that growth oriented assets are much more volatile and therefore more apt to experience times when your investment will be worth less than the amount originally invested.
+History has shown that typically over the long-term growth-oriented assets have outperformed income-oriented assets regarding the total return on the investment.
+However, history has also shown that growth-oriented assets are much more volatile and therefore more apt to experience times when your investment will be worth less than the amount originally invested.

 It is also important to keep in mind that typically assets with greater return potential also have greater risk.
 It is just as important to assure your portfolio is positioned within your risk tolerance comfort level as it is to position it for growth.